Okelm/okelm.github.io/content/blog/ramda/index.md

 ```

 ### Data transformation
-Let's complicate the above example.
-Not only do we have to access nested object but also map results.
+Let's complicate this example .
+Not only do we have to access the nested object but also map over the results.

-It's not always that great so you don't have to do any data transformations before rendering, because fetched data fully match client's needs.
-Especially if you work with legacy code, or you have just been involved in rapid prototyping for a startup, your data scheme between how it looks on backend and what frontend needs will definitely vary.
+It may be the case that you don't have to do any data transformations before rendering, because the fetched data fully matches the client's needs.
+But things don’t always go so smoothly.
+Especially if you work with legacy code, or you have just been involved in rapid prototyping for a startup, there will definitely be a discrepancy between how your data scheme looks on the backend and what the frontend needs.

-Imagine you have an object which has a list of items that you want to map to something else, defaulted to empty array if something is missing:
+Imagine you have an object which has a list of items that you want to map to something else, which defaults to an empty array if something is missing:

 ```js
 const favorites = {